ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 With some small exceptions, applications may enforce arbitrary access control rules on top of KT.
 This may include requiring a user to be logged in to make KT requests, only allowing a user to lookup the labels of another user if they're "friends", or applying a rate limit.
-Applications SHOULD prevent users from modifying labels they do not own.
+Most applications will likely want to, at minimum, prevent users from modifying labels they do not own.
 The exact mechanism for rejecting requests, and possibly explaining the reason for rejection, is left to the application.